-- private shareholders is demonstrated by Fannie's results in the first quarter of 2013.
+- The dramatically negative impact of the Net Worth Sweep on the Companies' 145. private shareholders is demonstrated by Fannie's results in the first quarter of 2013.
 At the end of the first quarter Fannie's net worth stood at \$62.4 billion.
 Under the prior versions of the PSPAs, if Fannie chose to declare a cash dividend it would have been obligated to pay Treasury a dividend of only \$2.9 billion, and the balance-\$59.5 billion-would have been credited to its capital.
-Private shareholders, of course, would have had an economic interest in that capital.
-The Net Worth Sweep, however, required Fannie to pay Treasury \$59.4 billion, while private shareholders received nothing. - cannot operate independently and must be wards of the federal government.
+Private shareholders would have been entitled to a pro rata share of any additional amount of that residual capital paid out to Treasury in dividends.
+The Net Worth Sweep, however, required Fannie to pay Treasury \$59.4 billion, while private shareholders received nothing.
+Treasury and FHFA knew upon entry into the Net Worth Sweep that Treasury would obtain such a windfall.
+Indeed, FHFA recognized that, as a result of the Net Worth Sweep, reversal of the Companies' deferred tax assets valuation allowances could result in an extraordinary payment to Treasury.
+And internal Fannie records reveal that one expected effect of the Net Worth Sweep was that the Company would be able to "repay" the federal government faster than under the prior arrangement.
+That, of course, could only be true if Fannie expected to out-earn the prior 10% dividend. - 146.
+Contrary to FHFA's statutory authority, FHFA has ensured that the Companies cannot operate independently and must remain wards of the federal government.
 FHFA has announced that, during the conservatorship, existing statutory and FHFA-directed regulatory capital requirements will not be binding on the Companies.
 And at the end of 2012, Fannie had a deficit of core capital in relation to statutory minimum capital of \$141.2 billion.
 This deficit decreased to \$88.3 billion by the end of the first quarter of 2013.
 When adjusted for the \$59.4 billion dividend payment to Treasury, however, Fannie's core capital deficit jumped back up to \$147.7 billion.
-Thus, because of the Net Worth Sweep, Fannie was in a worse position with respect to its core capital-and thus further from being able to generate a return on private shareholders' investments-than it was before the record-breaking profitability it achieved in the first quarter of 2013.
+Thus, because of the Net Worth Sweep, Fannie was in a worse position with respect to its core capital-and thus further from safety, soundness, and rehabilitation-than it was before the record-breaking profitability it achieved in the first quarter of 2013.